Past Events

 Kwame Alexander LIVE!

-Kwame Alexander for an engaging conversation with Mt.
+On March 9, 2026, Maryland Libraries Together and Calvert Library hosted Emmy-winning producer and New York Times bestselling author Kwame Alexander for an engaging conversation with Mt.
 Harmony Elementary teacher and librarian Dr. Melaney Sánchez.
-Together, they will explore literacy, self-advocacy and the power of community.
-As we approach America's 250th anniversary, this event will honor our shared values of freedom, independence and the joy of learning.
-Books will be available for sale and signing.
+Together, they explored literacy, self-advocacy and the power of community.
+As we approach America's 250th anniversary, this event honored our shared values of freedom, independence and the joy of learning.

 Film Discussion - Free For All: The Public Library